 So what will I do without TV?

-I will start reading my ever-growing stack of great books and I will listen to my favorite CDs on the Bose.
-I will go out for walks and hikes and bike rides—after all, I live in an amazingly-beautiful area with loads of outdoor recreation opportunities.
+I will start reading my ever-growing stack of great books and I will listen to my favourite CDs on the Bose.
+I will go out for walks and hikes and bike rides – after all, I live in an amazingly beautiful area with loads of outdoor recreation opportunities.
 I will write.
 I will crochet and knit.
 I will sit outside in the evening sun and take in the sounds of nature.
 I will take time to cook nice meals and I will take the time to enjoy them at the table instead of wolfing my food down on the couch in front of the telly.

 Certainly, it will be difficult getting used to not having an endless supply of rubbish programming spread out over nearly 50 channels, but once I remember how much I used to enjoy the simplicity of my own company, I’m sure I will be celebrating the severed cords!

 As of the 1st of August, I will be cable-less.
-Stay tuned for a post about the insanity it causes me when I realize how boring life is without the time-sucking television vortex!
+Stay tuned for a post about the insanity it causes me when I realise how boring life is without the time-sucking television vortex!

 Of course, it hasn’t escaped my mind that I will be saving $49.67 each month.
 That’s $596.04 a year!
-Yep, that will be a nice little addition to my very meager savings account.
+Yep, that will be a nice little addition to my very meagre savings account.

-* I will continue to get my favorite shows on the Internet because I just can’t live without EastEnders.
-I’ve also subscribed to NetFlix so that I can watch old TV shows or movies from time-to-time.
+* I will continue to get my favourite shows on the Internet because I just can’t live without EastEnders.
+I’ve also subscribed to NetFlix so that I can watch old TV shows or movies from time to time.
 (I know that seems silly as I’m talking about cutting the cable, but I still want a little bit of entertainment.)